opf-postman/sap-commerce-cloud-open-payment-framework-integration/postman/stripe/Hosted-Fields/README.md

 ## Introduction ##
-The Postman Collection enables a [Stripe Card Element](https://docs.stripe.com/js/element/other_element?type=card) to be used to Take Card Payments through OPF.
+The Postman Collection enables a [Stripe Card Element](https://docs.stripe.com/payments/payment-element?locale=en-GB) to be used to Take Payments through OPF.

 The integration supports:

-* Authorization of Card Payments using PCI SAQ-A Stripe Card Element using the OPF "Hosted Fields" UX Pattern
+* Authorization of  Payments using PCI SAQ-A Stripe Payments Element using the OPF "Hosted Fields" UX Pattern
 * Deferred Capture support
 * Refunds
 * Reversals
 * Reauthorization of saved payment

-In summary: to import the [Stripe Elements Postman Collection](Stripe-elements-HOSTED_FIELDS_mapping_configuration.json ) this page will guide you through the following steps:
+In summary: to import the [Postman Collection](mapping_configuration.json ) this page will guide you through the following steps:

 a) Create Your Stripe Test Account.